IDAES/idaes-pse/docs/power_generation/unit_models/boiler_heat_exchanger.rst

 =========================== ================== =========== =============================================================================
 Variable                    Symbol             Index Sets  Doc
 =========================== ================== =========== =============================================================================
-heat_duty                   :math:`Q`          t           Heat transferred from hot side to the cold side area                        :math:`A`          None        Heat transfer area U                           :math:`U`          t           Heat transfer coefficient delta_temperature           :math:`\Delta T`   t           Temperature difference, defaults to LMTD
+heat_duty                   :math:`Q`          time        Heat transferred from hot side to the cold side area                        :math:`A`          None        Heat transfer area U                           :math:`U`          time        Heat transfer coefficient delta_temperature           :math:`\Delta T`   time        Temperature difference, defaults to LMTD
 =========================== ================== =========== =============================================================================

 Note: ``delta_temperature`` may be either a variable or expression depending on the callback used.
 If the specified cold side is hotter